 James Absolom (1816-98).
 Grocer in Bartholomew Street, retiring from business in 1878.
 Elected to the Council 1868.
 Alderman 1877.
 Influential in the founding of the Literary and Scientific Institute.
 Borough Magistrate.
-Member of St Nicolas Church.10
+Member of St Nicolas Church.7 Defeated in the 1878 election for Mayor following a dispute over the registration of a pub owned by the Council.8